Sprained thumb

 Overview

-A sprained thumb often happens when the thumb is bent backward, away from the palm of the hand, by a strong force.
-With a mild sprained thumb, a ligament is stretched but isn't torn.
+A sprained thumb often happens when the thumb is bent backward or away from the hand with force.
+With a mild sprain, a ligament is stretched but not torn.
 With a moderate sprain, a ligament is partly torn.
-With a serious sprain, a ligament is completely torn or pulled off the bone it's attached to.
+With a severe sprain, a ligament is fully torn or pulled off the bone.

 Symptoms

-The symptoms of a sprained thumb depend on how serious the injury is.
-It's possible to have swelling, pain and bruising around the base of the thumb, by the palm.
+Symptoms of a sprained thumb depend on how serious the injury is.
+It's possible to have pain, swelling and bruising around the base of the thumb.
+Other symptoms include trouble moving the thumb or a weak grip.
 A serious sprain might cause swelling or a lump on the inside of the thumb.
 This might make it hard to grasp objects between the thumb and index finger.

 Treatments

-Treatment for a thumb sprain also depends on how serious the injury is.
+Treatment for thumb sprain depends on how serious the injury is.
+Pain relievers you can buy without a prescription may reduce pain and swelling.
 A mild sprain often is treated with rest, ice and gentle compression.
 A moderately sprained thumb might be placed in a bandage, cast or splint while it heals.
 A serious sprain may need to be fixed with surgery.